 The audio archive is named after John C. Kenna, the Society’s first Honorary Archivist, in recognition of his pioneering work in gathering and collecting early audio recordings.

-The British Psychological Society History of Psychology Centre, in conjunction with UCL's Centre for the History of the Psychological Disciplines, is pleased to present the following seminars for Spring 2017.
+The British Psychological Society History of Psychology Centre, in conjunction with UCL's Centre for the History of the Psychological Disciplines, is pleased to present the following seminars for Summer 2017.

 Please click the appropriate link(s) supplied to access the relevant ticketing/registration information.